stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ## 4. Create a terminal instance

-Now that you added the DOM node which you can use to render the terminal, create a terminal instance and render it.
+Now that the referencable `div` is in place, you'll create a `Terminal` instance and render it.

 First of all, import `Xterm.js`.
-Add the import statement at the top of the `main.js` file:
+To do so, add an import statement at the top of the `main.js` file:

 :::code-group
 ```js [main.js]